-- First of all, the remarkable Golden Armadillo Lizard represents an incredible species of reptile.
-Further, this remarkable lizard evolved as endemic solely to certain desert regions in one specific portion of the globe.
+- As one can easily see, the remarkable Golden Armadillo Lizard represents an incredible species of reptile.
+Not at all surprisingly, this remarkable lizard evolved as endemic solely to certain desert regions in one specific portion of the globe.

 - The reptile also remains a unique species of animal.
 That holds true partly due to its rather fascinating defense mechanism.
 This approach to defense constitutes rolling into a tight ball, which makes it appear larger to would-be predators.

-- Furthermore, the IUCN previously listed the Golden Armadillo Lizard as Vulnerable, on its Red List.
+- The IUCN previously listed the Golden Armadillo Lizard as Vulnerable, on its Red List.
 Thankfully, however, the organization recently downgraded that status to Least Concern.
 This action occurred due to a virtual cessation in the pet trade.

 Golden Armadillo Lizard Physical Description

-Most notably, the rather fascinating Golden Armadillo Lizard remains a moderately sized reptile.
+Perhaps most notably, the extremely fascinating Golden Armadillo Lizard remains a moderately sized reptile.
 Yet that fact does not diminish its truly fascinating nature.
-What the creature lacks in size it more than makes up for in other ways.
+What the impressive creature lacks in size it more than makes up for in other ways.

-In appearance, the creature displays striking patterns.
+In appearance, the marvel of Nature displays visually striking patterns.
 That’s because its colors range from a light brown to a dark brown on top.
-Yet the underbelly of the Golden Armadillo Lizard appears yellow, with a black pattern.
+The underbelly of the Golden Armadillo Lizard, however, appears yellow, with a black pattern.

-Additionally, individuals range in size from 6.5-8.5 in (16-21 cm) in length, with no discernible sexual dimorphism.
-Also, its bite measures so powerful for a creature of its size that it can literally break its own jaws when it bites.
+Individual specimens, meanwhile, range in size from 6.5-8.5 in (16-21 cm) in length, with no discernible sexual dimorphism being displayed.
+Its bite further measures so powerful for a creature of its size that it can literally break its own jaws when it bites.